 Initially, explains Poppy Frater, the group wasn’t sure what to focus on out of four potential areas.
 “One idea was to sell the environmental benefits of hill farms, such as maintaining the upland landscape and biodiversity,” she says.
-“Another was developing best practice around biosecurity, like an accreditation scheme for example to assure potential buyers.
+“Another was developing best practice around biosecurity, like a health accreditation scheme for example to reassure potential buyers.
 The third was systems analysis and finally, to market the genetic progress and benefits of hill breeding ewes and rams to other farmers.”

 Picture: facilitator Poppy Frater